 In summary, there’s no right or wrong way of building an RFP.
 Hopefully, this acts as useful guide as to the type of questions you may want to ask.

-To discover for yourself what makes us the bright alternative and how we can support, please contact Paul Harrison, our Co-Head of Private Equity - UK.
+To discover for yourself what makes us the bright alternative and how we can support, please contact Paul Harrison, our Group Head of Jurisdictions.